cedar-policy/cedar-spec/cedar-drt/README.md

 ## Available fuzz targets

-The table below lists all available fuzz targets, including which component of the code they test and whether they perform property-based testing of the Rust code (PBT) or differential testing of the Rust code against the Dafny spec (DRT).
+The table below lists all available fuzz targets, including which component of the code they test and whether they perform property-based testing of the Rust code (PBT) or differential testing of the Rust code against the Lean spec (DRT).

 | Name | Component(s) tested | Type | Description |
 | ----------- | ----------- | ----------- | ----------- |